replicatedhq/replicated-docs/docs/enterprise/snapshots-velero-cli-installing.md

 1. Run `velero version` to test that the Velero CLI installation worked correctly.

   You might get an error message stating that there are no matches for the server version.
 This is acceptable, as long as you get a confirmation for the client version.
-After the Velero installation, you should see the server version also.
+After the Velero installation, you also see the server version.

 ## Install the Velero CLI in an Air Gapped Cluster